About Bob Scott

 My father, Bob Scott, came to the University of Tennessee from Memphis and stayed in Knoxville after graduating.
 He was an insurance man with M.F.
 Flenniken Co. in Knoxville.
 I have had strangers come to me, when they heard who I was, and say “ your father was the finest man I ever met”-quite a legacy.
 He was also an athlete- he played basketball for UT and was one of the best handball players and golfers (hole-in-one three times) in Knoxville.

-My mother, Katherine (Kitty) Scott is from Knoxville and now resides at Shannondale Health Care.
+My mother, Katherine (Kitty) Scott was from Knoxville.
 My brother, Charlie Scott, played basketball for U.T. and my sister, K. K. (Scott) Cooper, worked for the Knoxville News-Sentinel before going to Florida.

 My wife, Julia, is from Knoxville.
 Her father, John Montgomery was an ophthalmologist and a cattle breeder in Knoxville and McMinn County.
 Her older brother, John Montgomery Jr. is a retired ophthalmologist, former red angus breeder and developer.
 Her younger brother, Tucker Montgomery is a physician and a lawyer.

-Julia and I have been married for 50 years.
+Julia and I have been married for 53 years.
 We have two sons.
 Rob Scott is a computer engineer with EVENTBOOKING.COM in Knoxville.
 Joe Scott is a physician in Murfreesboro.
-We have five wonderful grandchildren.
+We have six wonderful grandchildren.

 I went to Knoxville High School and West High School and graduated from the University of Tennessee with a degree in chemical engineering.
 I also have a masters degree in chemical engineering from the University of Cincinnati and I attended UCLA.
 I am a licensed professional engineer (since 1962) in the state of Virginia.